flokleiser/nextjs-flo/README.md

 ## TO FIX:

+- [ ] Navbar smaller on mobile

-- [ ] Back Button hidden when navbar is extended
+- [ ] OR: navbar expandable on mobile

-- [ ] Navbar scaling dynamically on mobile view
+- [ ] Navbar centered horizontally on mobile

 - [ ] Gridanimation & Cardanimation smaller displays not centered

 - [ ] subtitles center and not boxed

 ## Almost Top Priority (nice to have, when bored)

+- [ ] "progress bar" thingy on the left (on desktop view, shows full page and clickable circles for video, images etc)

 - [ ] Page Transitions